 - Personal Comfort.
 Services or supplies for Personal Comfort or convenience, (i.e. private room, television, telephone, guest trays, etc.). - Prior to Effective Date.
 Services or supplies rendered prior to the Effective Date of Coverage. - Professional Services.
 Professional services billed by a Doctor or Nurse while an Employee of a Hospital. - Radial Keratotomy or Refractive Keratoplasty.
 Radial Keratotomy, Refractive Keratoplasty, lasik and other procedures performed solely for the correction of vision. - Related Provider.
 Services or supplies provided by persons who ordinarily reside at the same household, or who are related by blood, marriage or legal adoption to the Covered Person. - Reversal of Sterilization.
 Procedures or treatments to reverse prior voluntary sterilization. - Rest Home.
-Services provided by a rest home, convalescent facility, or nursing home that only assists with activities of daily living such as bathing, dressing, walking, eating, preparing special diets, or supervising the taking of medications. - Self-administered Service.
-Services administered by the Covered Person. - Sex Change.
-Any expenses, treatment or procedure related to sex change or designed to alter physical characteristics to those of the opposite sex, or any treatment, studies or expenses related to a transsexual operation or sex transformation. - Taxes.
+Services provided by a rest home, convalescent facility, or nursing home that only assists with Activities of Daily living such as bathing, dressing, walking, eating, preparing special diets, or supervising the taking of medications. - Self-administered Service.
+Services administered by the Covered Person. - Taxes.
 Charges for federal, state and local taxes. - Vocational Testing, Evaluation and Counseling.
 Vocational and educational services rendered primarily for training or education purposes. - Warning Devices.
 Warning devices, stethoscopes, blood pressure cuffs or other types of apparatus used for self-diagnosis or monitoring. - Workers Compensation or Similar Law.
 Services or supplies for any Illness or Injury covered by the Plan for which benefits of any nature are recovered, recoverable or found to be recoverable under Workers' Compensation, any occupational disease law, or any other similar law; or - Covered Person's Right to Choose

 The Plan does not limit a Covered Person's right to choose his or her own Medical Care.
 If a medical expense is not a Covered Expense, or is subject to a Limitation or Exclusion, a Covered Person still has the right and privilege to receive such medical service at the Covered Person's own personal expense.
-Similarly, if the provider is Out of Network, the Covered Person still has the right and privilege to utilize such provider at the Plan's reduced Coinsurance level with the Covered Person being responsible for a larger percentage of the total medical expense.
+Similarly, if the provider is Out-of-Network, the Covered Person still has the right and privilege to utilize such provider at the Plan's reduced Coinsurance level with the Covered Person being responsible for a larger percentage of the total medical expense.